emer/axon/README.md

 It is notable that the standard backpropagation equations do *not* include a contribution of the receiving activity in the error signal factor, and thus drive every unit to learn based on linearly re-weighted versions of the same overall error gradient signal.
 However, a critical difference between backprop and Axon is that backprop nets rely extensively on negative synaptic weight values, which can thus change the sign of the error-gradient factor.
 By contrast, the positive-only weights in Axon mean that the net-input factor is monotonically and positively related to the strength of the sending activations, resulting in much more homogenous error signals across the layer.
 Thus, the inclusion of the activation term in the error-signal computation can also be seen as a way of producing greater neural differentiation in the context of this positive-only weight constraint.

+#### Biological basis

-From a biological perspective, the combination of net-input and receiving activity terms captures the two main sources of Ca in the receiving neuron's dendritic spines: NMDA and VGCCs (voltage-gated calcium channels).
+From a biological perspective, the combination of net-input and receiving activity terms reflects the two main sources of Ca in the receiving neuron's dendritic spines: NMDA and VGCCs (voltage-gated calcium channels).
 NMDA channels are driven by sending-neuron glutamate release as in the net-input factor, and VGCCs are driven exclusively by receiving neuron spiking activity.
 Although the NMDA channel also reflects receiving neuron membrane depolarization due to the need for Mg (magnesium) ion unblocking, in practice there is often sufficient depolarization in the dendritic compartments, such that Ca influx is mostly a function of sending activity.
 Furthermore, the receiving depolarization factor in NMDA is also captured by the receiving activity term, which thus reflects both VGCC and the receiving activity dependent aspect of the NMDA channel.

-See below for more details, along with the [kinase](https://github.com/ccnlab/kinase/tree/main/sims/kinase) info.
+In the Axon implementation, the NMDA and VGCC Ca influx is directly used, instead of the abstract equation above, providing an entirely biologically-grounded basis for the learning mechanism.
+This Ca influx is integrated over multiple cascaded variables that reflect the biochemical steps from Ca to calcium calmodulin (CaM) to CaMKII (CaM kinase II), which is a central kinase involved in controlling synaptic plasticity bidirectionally (LTP = long-term potentiation and LTD = long-term depression; [Coultrap & Bayer, 2012](#references)).

+The critical subtraction necessary to extract the *Error* gradient from the temporal difference in this Ca signal over time is hypothesized to arise from the competitive binding dynamics between CaMKII and another kinase called DAPK1 (death-associated protein kinase 1), which has been shown to drive LTD when it out-competes CaMKII for binding to a particular location (N2B) on the NMDA receptor [(Goodell et al., 2017)](#references).
+Mathematically, if DAPK1 integrates at a slower rate than CaMKII, this competitive dynamic computes a temporal derivative exactly as required for the *Error* gradient equation.
+For example, when Ca increases in the later plus phase relative to the earlier minus phase, then the faster CaMKII responds more quickly, and thus out-competes DAPK1 and drives LTP (i.e., the temporal derivative is positive).
+Conversely, if Ca decreases in the plus vs. minus phase, DAPK1 remains more activated than CaMKII, and LTD ensues.
+When Ca is consistent over time, the two play to a draw, and the synaptic weight remains the same.
+For more details, see the biophysically detailed [kinase](https://github.com/ccnlab/kinase/tree/main/sims/kinase) model.
+This model also shows how a fully continuous-time mechanism with no artificial knowledge of the theta cycle can drive appropriate error-driven learning.

+Critically, there is now direct evidence supporting the idea that pyramidal neuron synapses actually follow this temporal difference dynamic [(Jang et al., 2023](#references).
+In this experiment, neurons were driven pre and postsynaptically with patterns of minus -- plus phase activity (e.g., 25 Hz then 50 Hz) and changes in synaptic efficacy recorded.
+The results showed all of the qualitative patterns for the temporal difference mechanism: LTP for increasing minus-plus, LTD for decreasing, and no change for consistent activity across a 200 msec theta cycle.
+These results hold despite differences in overall firing rates.

 ### Credit Assignment: Temporal Eligibility Trace